 All three of these oils are great natural remedies for healing rashes.
 Olive oil can be mixed with honey and applied to the rash a few times each day until it heals, or mixed with turmeric, which is chock full of antibacterial and anti-inflammatory properties.
 Olive oil is a natural moisturizer and helps soothe the skin and reduce itching.
 Coconut oil can be used alone or mixed into a paste with baking soda, and castor oil is perfect on its own.

 Rashes can be nothing more than a nuisance that will go away on its own in time, or a symptom of something much more serious.
 If you’ve tried any or all the above and the rash is still lingering, contact Dr. Seiger – one of the top dermatologists in Michigan – and the staff at The Skin & Vein Center and schedule a consultation with your new rash doctor today.
-We have over 26 years of experience in relieving the pain and itch due to rashes and we want to help you with yours!
+We have over 26 years of experience in relieving the pain and itching due to rashes and we want to help you with yours!